samahedd/e2e-datascience_project-1/README.md

 1. Data Ingestion : done with the commit "Refactor data ingestion step from Jupyter notebook to modular programming"
 2. Data Validation : done with the commit "Refactor data validation step from Jupyter notebook to modular programming"
 3. Data Transformation-- Feature Engineering,Data Preprocessing : done with the commit "Refactor data transformation step from Jupyter notebook to modular programming"
-4. Model Trainer
+4. Model Trainer : done with commit "try the model trainer on Jupyter Notebook and Refactor model trainer step from Jupyter notebook to modular programming"
 5. Model Evaluation- MLFLOW,Dagshub

 ## Workflows